SulaimanSayyed21/h446Alevel/h446Alevel.md

 ### Adding Session Management Logic (4.7.1)

-- When user tries to log in the credentials are checked again the saved details in database.
-Once they are checked, the following code simply stores the user name in session variable using `req.session.username = username; `.
-It is shown in the code from the `loginController.js` that handles the authentication.
+- When a user attempts to log in, their credentials are validated against the stored information in the database.
+Upon successful validation, the user's username is stored in a session variable using the code `req.session.username = username;`.
+This functionality is implemented in the `loginController.js` file, which manages the authentication process.
+-

 ```js
 //loginController.js